Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

 \subsection{Cleopatra Summary}

-Figure~\ref{fig:cleofigure} summarizes the key features of Cleopatra’s context-laden development trajectory within the Bell and Gilbert's framework.
-In the professional development sphere, Cleopatra engages in negotiating between teaching practices and the constraints of the system in order to find ways to implement new or better practices.
-In the social development sphere, she starts by attempting to enlarge her collaborative ways of working, then she focuses on what she can actually change.
-In her personal development sphere, she starts with a growth mindset, which leads her to feel empowered in her ability to change her practices, but then she grasps the limits of what she can actually do and attempts to deal with the constraints due to the nature of her context.
+Figure~\ref{fig:cleofigure} summarizes the key features of Cleopatra’s context-laden trajectory within the Bell and Gilbert's framework.
+In the professional domain, Cleopatra engages in negotiating between teaching practices and the constraints of the system in order to find ways to implement new or better practices.
+In the social domain, she starts by attempting to enlarge her collaborative ways of working, then she focuses on what she has the most power to change.
+In her personal domain, she starts with an adaptive mindset, which leads her to feel empowered in her ability to change her practices, but then she grasps the limits of what she can do and attempts to deal with the constraints due to the nature of her context.

 Our analysis of subtle changes in the way Cleopatra discusses her practice and her context across interviews suggests an overarching pattern that indicates a growing context-expertise in developing her physics teaching, but her growth as an instructor is tumultuous due to her context.
 Her recognition of her more experienced local teaching status allows her to gain more agency in improving her practice.
-However, through interactions with actors in her social sphere, she better understands the unique restrictions of her institution and she focuses more deeply on ways to develop the instruction of introductory physics that she can control.
+However, through interactions with key actors in her context, she better understands the unique restrictions of her institution and she focuses more deeply on ways to develop the instruction of introductory physics that she can control.